Light from darkness: history of a hot dark sector: Boltzmann equations

 Eqs.\eqref{eq:continuity}, \eqref{eq:HSnumber} and \eqref{eq:HSenergytransfer} give three coupled differential equations for $\rho$, $\rho'$ and $n'$.
-We solve them as a function of the scale factor, $a$, rather than of time, $t$, by using $d/dt = (aH)d/da$.
-This is different from the standard procedure, in which these equations are solved in terms of some $m/T$.
+We solve them as functions of the scale factor, $a$, rather than of time, $t$, by using $d/dt = (aH)d/da$.
 When the dark photon is relativistic, one can change variables by using $T' da = -a dT'$, and similarly when it is non-relativistic we have $2T' da = - a dT'$.
-However, the relation between $a$ and $T'$ at intermediate times is more involved, particularly since there may also be entropy production at the same time.
+However, the relation between $a$ and $T'$ at intermediate times is more involved in our scenario, since there may also be entropy production, in particular if the dark photons become non-relativistic.

-Keeping our equations in $a$, we must express several different quantities in terms of the scale factor.
-The equation of state in the visible sector is always $w = 1/3$, while in the hidden sector it turns out to be well-approximated at all times by